-Tell us about your new podcast, The Fashion Show, which will be broadcast on Ryerson’s CJRU.
+Tell us about your new podcast, The Fashion Show, which is being broadcast on Ryerson’s CJRU.

-An amazing opportunity with CJRU 1280AM —will be available on all streaming platforms…but The Fashion Show is really just a candid conversation about the intersectionality of fashion.
+An amazing opportunity with CJRU 1280AM — is available on all streaming platforms – The Fashion Show is really just a candid conversation about the intersectionality of fashion.
 Sometimes the word ‘fashion’ belies the function of clothing.
-So I just wanted to interview the various professionals, creators and thinkers who drive the Industry here, especially those who are cross-pollinating fashion with unlikely industries, or who use fashion as an unlikely device, or inspiration to create something unexpected or innovative.
+So I just wanted to interview the various professionals, creators, and thinkers who drive the Industry here, especially those who are cross-pollinating fashion with unlikely industries, or who use fashion as an unlikely device, or inspiration to create something unexpected or innovative.

 Obviously, this show is for people who care about fashion but I’m also trying to appeal to a general listener, the cynic, who doesn’t think fashion matters.
 The reality is, we get up and we get dressed —fashion.

 What sorts of conversations are you looking to spark with this project?

 Conversations about fashion and class, politics, sex, race, gender, music, tech, you name it, I want to talk about it.
 Also, I am taking time to look at how-to-succeed in our industry, addressing various helpful fundamentals to guide dreamers who are foraging various paths in fashion.

 is it canadian fashion-centric?

 In short yes.
 In Canada, fashion is an orphan industry without any support from any level of government.
 Fashion significantly contributes to our country’s GDP, so, it would be great if our government could foster the continued and sustained growth; rather than forcing our amazing fashion creators and professionals to leave our country in search of more viable markets, with a stronger sense of fashion community.

 Why should people interested in social issues listen to this podcast?
 How is fashion reflective of that?